PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 07:42:02
+Last updated: 2024-04-06 07:42:35
-Random Quote: I wish my mental problems made me look like you. - Kat Hernandez
+Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian